nerabits/Surge-Manual/policy/parameters.md

 #### ip-version

-Choose the behavior between IPv4 and IPv6 protocol.
+Choose the behavior between IPv4 and IPv6 protocols.

-- dual (Default, use the faster link)
+- dual (Default, use the fastest link)
 - v4-only
 - v6-only
 - prefer-v4